tangollama/cis411_lab1/labreports/LAB_ND1227.md

 To support these objectives:
 1. What architectural patterns (either of those presented in class on based on your own research) are appropriate?
 Justify your response, highlighting your presumed benefits / capabilties of your chosen architecture(s) **as well as as least one potential issue / adverse consequence** of your choice.

+    Broker and Layer architectural patterns are appropriate because broker allows for dynamic CRUD operations that allows the system to grow on its own and make options on the fly.
+Layer architectural pattern let's the system create multiple custom interfaces for each client, while lowering the need for management by the server.
+One issue for the broker architecture is that it will be very complex to initiate while the project is still small.
+The Layer architecture will show adverse consequences because management will still have to oversee the project to confirm the layer work well together.

 2. Using your preferred diagramming tool, generate a diagram of the new Serve Central architecture that supports these two new requirements.

 # Step 3: Scaling an Architecture